oliverychen/oliverychen.github.io/pages/blog/index.md

 " border="0"/>.
 <br>
 <br>
-The pictorial presentaton simplifies and visualizes (most) critical steps from Hartigan and Wong (1979),for N = 2 and K = 4.
+The pictorial presentaton simplifies and visualizes (most) critical steps from Hartigan and Wong (1979), for N = 2 and K = 4.

 <center>
 <div id="top">